Spurs close in on last-16 berth with 4-0 rout of Red Star

 Third-placed Red Star have three points and Olympiakos one.

+"The approach was very good and our positional play in the opposition half was fantastic.
+We were a bit lucky in the first half because we scored and they didn’t take their chances.

+"The atmosphere was great and the home fans were fantastic.
+Hopefully we will play here in the Champions League again."

-Tottenham dominated the opening stages but almost fell behind in the 23rd minute after Red Star striker Milan Pavkov powered his way through the middle only for keeper Paulo Gazzaniga to deny him with a fine reflex save.
+Tottenham, who thrashed Red Star 5-0 in the reverse fixture a fortnight ago, almost fell behind in the 23rd minute after Red Star striker Milan Pavkov powered his into the penalty area before keeper Paulo Gazzaniga denied him with a reflex save.

-Lo Celso, who is on loan at Spurs from Spanish side Real Betis, fired the visitors ahead in the 34th after a pinball-styled scramble in Red Star's six-yard box which left both sets of fans momentarily baffled.
+Lo Celso, who is on loan from Spanish side Real Betis, fired the visitors ahead in the 34th with his first goal for Spurs after a pinball-styled scramble in Red Star's six-yard box which left both sets of fans momentarily baffled.

-Harry Kane hit the post while Son had one shot cleared off the line and saw another crash against the underside of the bar before Lo Celso turned the ball in from point blank range.
+Harry Kane hit the post while Son had one shot cleared off the line and saw another crash against the underside of the bar before Lo Celso turned the ball in from close range.

 Red Star came closing to equalising on the stroke of halftime in almost identical fashion as Dutch forward Rajiv Van la Parra hit the post and the rebound cannoned off Spurs defender Davinson Sanchez on to the crossbar.